 National Taxpayer Advocate Nina E. Olson has released her 2016 Annual Report to Congress.
 In the three volume report, released on January 10, 2017, Olson examined the IRS “Future State” plan and made recommendations for a more taxpayer-centric approach.

 The following generous law and accounting firms have signed on to support CTLP’s work.

 CTLP has long recognized that the backbone of our program to protect the rights of Virginia’s low- and moderate-income taxpayers is the strong and continuous support we receive from the tax professionals – attorneys, CPAs, and enrolled agents – who comprise our Pro Bono Panel.
-Their generosity enables us to provide assistance to more than 1000 taxpayers annually.
-The practitioners and firms as well as others that we have selected to honor this year are representative of the commitment and generosity shared by all of CTLP’s volunteers.
+Their generosity enables us to provide assistance to approximately 1,000 taxpayers annually.
+The following tax professionals, advisers, law student interns, and administrative volunteers who have assisted CTLP clients during the past year are representative of the commitment and generosity shared by all of CTLP’s volunteers.

 Each and every taxpayer has a set of fundamental rights they should be aware of when dealing with the IRS.
 Explore your rights and the IRS’s obligations to protect them.